vduseev/opensearch-logger/README.md

 ## Building from source & Developing

 This package uses [`pyenv`][pyenv] (optional) and [Poetry][poetry] for development purposes.
-It also uses Docker to run Opensearch container for integration testing during development.
+It also uses Docker to run OpenSearch container for integration testing during development.

 1. Clone the repo.
 1. Instruct poetry to use a proper Python version and install dependencies.